 - Step 3: Evaluate the risks and decide on precautions

 - Step 4: Record your findings and implement them

 - Step 5: Review your assessment and update if necessary

 - Method Statement

-Help create safer and healthier workplaces by developing the competence to undertake workplace risk assessments effectively.
+- Help employers create safer and healthier workplaces by developing the competence to undertake workplace risk assessments effectively

-RISK – The chance of an incident occurring due to a specific hazard.
+RISK is the chance of an incident occurring due to a specific hazard.

-HAZARD – Potential source of harm or adverse health effect on a person.
+A HAZARD is a potential source of harm or adverse health effect on a person.

 The risk assessment process has 5 steps.